Quasihomogeneous free divisors with only normal crossings in codimension one: Lie algebras of logarithmic derivations

-\begin{prp} Let $D$ be an irreducible quasihomogeneous free divisor germ which is normal crossing in codimension one.
-Then $\Der_X(-\log D)$ admits a $\chi$-homogeneous basis whose elements have non positive $\chi$-degree.
-In other words, \eqref{36} holds. \end{prp}
+\begin{prp} Let $D$ be an irreducible unsuspended quasihomogeneous free divisor germ which is normal crossing in codimension one, and let $\chi$ be any logarithmic Euler derivation along $D$.
+Then the module $\Der_X(-\log D)$ admits a $\chi$-homogeneous basis whose elements have non-positive $\chi$-degree.
+In other words, $D$ satisfies condition~\eqref{36} for any choice of logarithmic Euler derivation $\chi$ along $D$. \end{prp}